 - Index cases: Two confirmed cases of COVID-19 were reported from Windhoek district to MoHSS National level on 13 March 2020.
-The patients are a married couple; a 35yearold, male and a 25 year-old female, both Romanians who have permanent residence in Spain, with a travel history from Madrid, Spain, via Doha, Qatar.
+The patients are a married couple; a 35year-old male and a 25 year-old female, both Romanians who have permanent residence in Spain, with a travel history from Madrid, Spain, via Doha, Qatar.
 They arrived in Namibia via Hosea Kutako International airport on 11 March 2020.
 The couple tested positive of COVID-19 on 13 March 2020.
 They have been in Isolation facility since the 14 March 2020 in stable condition. - A third confirmed case was recorded on 19.03.2020; a 61 years old male, a Germany national with travelling history via Amsterdam on 26 February 2020 and Zimbabwe on 4th March 2020 and arrived in Namibia on 13 March 2020 by Air from Cape Town.
 The onset of symptoms was on 10th March 2020 while in Zimbabwe.
-He visited lady Pohamba private hospital on 17 March 2020 with complaints of fever (>38°C) and chills, the specimen was taken the same day by Path-Care and sent to NICD in South Africa.
-The result came out positive on 19.03.2020.
-He was admitted at Lady Pohamba Private Hospital on the 18.03.2020 and was transferred to Windhoek Central Hospital on 19th.03.2020 where he is currently receiving care in an isolation unit.
+He visited Lady Pohamba Private Hospital on 17 March 2020 with complaints of fever (>38°C) and chills, the specimen was taken the same day by Path-Care and sent to NICD in South Africa.
+The result came out positive on 19.03.2020. - A fourth case was confirmed on 23rd March 2020, a 19-year-old Namibian male, who returned from London, UK on the 18th March, 2020 and got tested on the 19th of March 2020 and was counselled on self-isolation.
+He presented at private hospital with cough, sore throat, and diarrhea.
+The results came out on 23 March 2020, after which he was transferred to HKIA Isolation Unit (despite now being asymptomatic). - All confirmed cases are in stable condition. - A close contact of the third case (above) been tested twice and received inconclusive results both times.
+This probable case is in self-quarantine and contacts have been listed.